FinlieJoel/Rabbits/readme.txt

 To cull the bunnies, it was necessary to traverse the list using an iterator coupled with a random number.
 This pointer would then be deleted from the list after the rabbits obituary was printed to the screen.

+There are two branches, (ExtraTask1) and (ExtraTask2) which include the code for the two extra tasks.